linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ![0|personalise](jpg/personalise.jpg)

 #### Set Transparency
-Adjust the value to set the transparency of Launcher (in mini mode), Dock and Control Center.
-When the value is 1, it is opaque.
+Move the slider to set the transparency of Launcher (in mini mode), Dock and Control Center.
+When the slider is on left, it is transparent.
 1. On the homepage of Control Center, click on ![personalization_normal](icon/personalization_normal.svg).
-2. Click the value on the bar to adjust transparency and view it in real time.
+2. Click on the bar to adjust the transparency and view it in real time.

 #### Set Theme
 You can set the window theme, icon theme and cursor theme of the system respectively.

 1. On the homepage of Control Center, click on ![personalization_normal](icon/personalization_normal.svg).
 2. Click on **Theme** to enter the interface for setting themes.
  - In window theme list, select a window style to switch.
  - In icon theme list, select a icon style to switch.
  - In cursor theme list, select a set of cursor to switch.

 #### Set Font